Codepoints/awesome-codepoints/README.md

     modifier is added, the skin tone should be unnatural, e. g., bright yellow.
     Fun fact: Since the Fitzpatrick modifiers are normal code points, emoji with such skin colors have the length 2, which Twitter users noticed first.
-    Here is a handy comparison chart [directly from the specification](http://www.unicode.org/reports/tr51/tr51-2.html#Diversity):
+    Here is a comparison chart [directly from the specification](http://www.unicode.org/reports/tr51/tr51-2.html#Diversity):

     Code    | Name                                | Samples